What is telephone etiquette?

 Question: 18

-What does 'screening your calls' mean?
+What does 'screening your

 a. choosing which calls to answer, and which not to answer, based on the name or number (or absence of a number) that shows up when to receive the call (Answer)